tuva-health/docs/docs/guides/data-source-setup/mapping.md

 dates for the claim)
 then those claims should stay in the dataset and not be filtered out.
 These claims are often excluded from financial analysis.
-In fact, the Financial PMPM inner joins `medical_claim` and `eligibility` to filter out claims without corresponding eligibility.
+In fact, the Financial PMPM mart inner joins `medical_claim` and `eligibility` to filter out claims without corresponding eligibility.
 However, this is not the only use of claims data, so we